How to Fix LG Microwave Door Latch: Step-by-Step Repair Guide

 First thing, don’t panic, and don’t start shopping for a new microwave just yet.
 You probably just need to check the door latch as part of your microwave repair routine. and fix a broken microwave door.

-So, grab a screwdriver, because we are going to dive into the inside of the door to see what’s up.
+Grab a screwdriver, because we are going to dive into the inside of the door to see what’s up.

 Most of the time, a broken microwave door latch is about a mischievous latch spring or door spring getting out of line, possibly requiring adjustment of the door switches.